Updated: May 15, 2023 |

 But that doesn't mean you have to default to Vena if you want to have your cake and eat it too.

-If you’re looking for an Excel-native platform with plenty of longevity and without technical limitations, Cube is an excellent alternative.
+If you’re looking for an Excel-native platform with plenty of longevity and without technical limitations, Cube is an excellent alternative (and a market leader!)

 Request a demo today.